dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 - Simple to understand and easier to develop
 - Long locking of resources and low concurrency

-If readers want to study XA further, refer to [DTM](https://github.com/yedf/dtm) for go language, or [seata](https://github.com/seata/seata) for java language.
+If readers want to study XA further, refer to [DTM](https://github.com/yedf/dtm).

 # SAGA